 The penalties for delinquent property taxes substantially increase as of July.
 This is because local tax assessors send delinquent accounts to their attorneys, who charge steep collection fees.

-As detailed in the graphic below, the jump in penalties from the first month of delinquency to July (month 7) is exorbitant.
+As detailed in the graphic below, the jump in penalties from the first month of delinquency to July (month 7) is substantial.
 Taking all of the penalties, collection fees, and interest charges into account, delinquency charges for taxpayers could potentially reach 48% within the first year.

 Texas property owners can receive help from a reputable property tax lender, like AFIC, thanks to a law that allows third-party lenders to be assigned the county property tax lien and pay off all overdue taxes, interest, penalties, and legal fees.